 6.Swim in as many of the 10 pools of the Venetian & Palazzo as you can

 Why swim in only one pool when your hotel has so many pools that it actually provides a pool map?
-Yes, this is a map so you know where all 10 pools are located in this rather large hotel.
+Yes, this is a map so you know where all 10 pools are located across The Venetian & The Palazzo.
 There is also a code that lets you know if a pool leans towards Relax, Family or High Energy.
 Fantastic to be able to match your mood to your pool!

 I have a confession to make.
 I only made it to one pool.
 It was so so so hot.
 It was too hot to be outside.
 I had to return to the air conditioning.
 But if you go and it isn’t the middle of July please do investigate more of the pools and let me know.
 Swimming in 10 different pools is one of the more unusual things to do in Vegas.Book the Venetian Now

 7. Things to do in Las Vegas besides Gamble: Visit the Neon Museum